annathecrow/page-whitelists/README.md

 ## Installation

 1. Install and activate like any other plugin.
-1. Create a whitelist in Settings->Page Whitelists.
+1. Create a whitelist in Users->Maintain Whitelists.
 1. Add users/roles and pages to it.

+You can also add page to a whitelist when editing it in Page Editor, or a user through User Editor.
+Additional (default) plugin settings can be edited in Settings->Page Whitelists.

 ## Changelog

+### 4.0.0
+New - pages in Whitelist editor are now arranged in a tree, so parent-child branches can be selected simultaneously.
+New - names and links to assigned pages in the Whitelist table.
+New - new plugin options controlling default behavior of whitelists and scope of filtering.
+Whitelist management was moved under Users, the Page Whitelists page under Settings now contains default plugin settings.
+Numerous bug fixes.

 ### 3.0.3
 Bug fix - fixed compatibility issues with NextGen Gallery - creating albums when user is assigned to a strict whitelist.